LArchCS/N-Gram-Plagiarism-Detector/README.md

 - ```utils/DetectorUtils.java```
 This Detector Utility class is to take files selected by users (passed in by plagiarismDetector.java), compare files, and compute plagiarism rate.
 - ```test/Tests.java```
-This is a test file, containing –
+This is a test file, contains –
 6 unit tests;
 4 default file tests and 2 breakLine file tests;
 3 additional file tests.